top of page

 What states do not conform to federal QSBS rules?

 Be aware of state taxes.
-California, Pennsylvania, and New Jersey do not follow the federal QSBS exclusion and will tax your gains at state income tax rates (still exempt from federal taxes).
+Several states, including California, Pennsylvania, and New Jersey, do not follow the federal QSBS exclusion and may tax your gains at state income tax rates, even if they are exempt from federal taxes.

 Your Next Steps